Support for grandparents affected by stillbirth

 Practical support

-Take your cue from the parents as to how they want to communicate the death to their other children.
+Take your cue from the parents as to how they want to communicate their baby’s death to their other children.
 Some commonly used words might have unintended consequences.
 ‘Sleeping’ as a euphemism could make another child worry about going to sleep themselves.
-Using words that have religious connotations, such as ‘angel’, is a decision parents should make.
+Some parents may choose to use words that have religious connotations, such as ‘angel’.
+You can follow their lead in how you talk about their baby.

 Read more here about supporting siblings after the death of a baby.

 It’s important that you look after yourself too, especially if you’re offering a lot of support to your son or daughter.
-As they shouldn’t feel that they have to support you with your own grief, it’s a good idea to have your own sources of support, such as a friend to talk to or another family member.
+It's a good idea to have your own sources of support, such as a friend or family member, or one of the organisations listed below.
+You could also talk to your GP.

 More help and support

 Our team of midwives are also here to support you.
 They have all had training in bereavement and will be able to talk to you about everything you are going through.
 They often receive calls and emails from grandparents like yourself.
-You can call them for free on 0808 0147 800 or email [email protected]
+You can call them for free on 0808 0147 800 9am to 5pm, Monday to Friday or email [email protected].

-We also have a private baby loss support group on Facebook where you can talk to other parents who have lost a baby.
+We also have a private baby loss support group on Facebook where you can talk to other people who have lost a baby.

 Other support organisations